-It's back, baby: Rhubarb!
+It's back, baby: rhubarb!
 I love, love, love rhubarb season (spring-early summer).
 There's just something about this ruby-stalked vegetable.
-It's like nothing else...except maybe SweeTarts, my favorite candy as a kid.
+It's like nothing else... though they remind me of SweeTarts, my favorite candy as a kid.
 I've always loved that combination of sweet and tart, but I'd soooo rather eat rhubarb any day!
 So much more flavor, so much more to savor.
 Plus nutrients like calcium, protein, potassium, fiber; it's a vegetable, after all.
 I feel so much better after eating it than candy, and it seems way more indulgent!

 This rhubarb compote is a great way to eat rhubarb.
 It requires minimal effort and few ingredients, is ready within a half hour, and can be eaten immediately or stored in a jar in the fridge or freezer.
 Make a big batch to enjoy throughout the week - I predict you will be happy you did!

 Ingredients & Substitutions

 Rhubarb is the star here.
 Fun fact: The color of rhubarb can vary from red, like below, to a peachy-pink, like above.
 Rhubarb needs its supporting characters to shine bright; in this case, that's just three ingredients:

 Maple syrup brings the deep-flavored sweetness that rhubarb works so well with.
 You may be surprised, like I was, that as tart as rhubarb is, it really doesn't require all that much sweetener to make it palatable.
 This recipe only requires ⅓ cup maple syrup to 4 cups rhubarb.
 Not bad.
 You can also try date syrup, which is the most beneficial sweetener, according to Dr. Michael Greger, author of How Not to Die.
 You may need more of the date syrup, fyi.